 Real faith can only be developed if no faith is a real and acceptable possibility.Tweet

-When is deconstruction done?
-We can trust you’ll just know.
-Yes, there is still the real danger of getting stuck in cycles of cynicism.
+There is still the real danger of getting stuck in cycles of cynicism.
+Yes.
 But just like you know when the breakdown of your muscles from exercise are ready to rebuild their strength, you learn to trust yourself to know the difference.
 You know when you’re ready to move again.
 Most likely, this will be a repeated pattern again and again throughout our lives.
 In any case, you will be the one to decide.

 To summarize, deconstruction is the inevitable pruning of death we all must walk through if we want to discover the light of faith beyond the limits of our own experience of that little word, “faith.”
 We begin to see how if we affirm God is no thing, we also affirm God is nothing and vice versa.
 It’s the place where atheism and theism touch and overlap without feud.
 Faith then, isn’t religious hyperbole, wishful thinking, or means for control, but the authentic confidence to freely choose what matters most to you.

-Of course you don’t need anything from me, but maybe it’s nice to know it really is yours.
+Of course you don’t need permission from me, but maybe it’s nice to know it really is yours.
 You have permission to decide what’s important to you without interference from anyone— especially those claiming to speak for God.
 You’re here to participate in your own life and choose what you believe to be the best way forward.